silviabielikova/dots-and-boxes/README.txt

+Dots And Boxes game from 2021

+Original README from 2021, submitted as a project for Programming 1 and later for Programming 2 with a new Singleplayer mode (playing against computer).

 Dots and Boxes
 ZIMNÝ SEMESTER:
 Na môj semestrálny projekt som si vybrala hru zo zoznamu, ktorý ste zverejnili na inšpiráciu -- Dots and Boxes, využila som jej pôvodné pravidlá dostupné na https://en.wikipedia.org/wiki/Dots_and_Boxes.